What is emergency contraception (EC)?

 If you think you are pregnant already, see your health care provider to discuss your options.

-For pregnancy counselling services, including pregnancy options, visit the BC Women’s Hospital & Health Centre Counselling Services web page at www.bcwomens.ca/Services/HealthServices/abortion-reproductive-education/Counselling+Services or call the Pregnancy Options Service at 1-888-875-3163.
+For pregnancy counselling services throughout the province, including pregnancy options, visit BC Women’s Hospital & Health Centre Counselling Services www.bcwomens.ca/our-services/gynecology/abortion-contraception or call the Pregnancy Options Service at 1-888-875-3163.

-For information on STIs, see HealthLinkBC File #08o Preventing Sexaully Transmitted Infections.
+For information on STIs, see HealthLinkBC File #08o Preventing Sexually Transmitted Infections.